 You probably know Sir Winston Churchill as one of the most extraordinary Prime Ministers in British history.
-His political career spanned over six centuries.
-And as you probably know, he was chosen to be the Prime Minster that helped lead the allies to Victory in WWII.
+As you probably know, he was chosen to be the Prime Minster that helped lead the allies to Victory in WWII.

 Winston Churchill: The man of many talents